dabernado/iris/iris.md

 - @b = pointer to root product

 **Left @i @n**; the context for processing the left value of a sum
-- @i = pointer to first instruction of the right part of the sum combinator, which is compared to the instruction pointer before each instruction is executed.
+- @i = pointer to first instruction (or last, if executing backwards) of the right part of the sum combinator, which is compared to the instruction pointer before each instruction is executed.
 When the instruction pointer reaches this value, the Left context is popped off the stack and the instruction pointer moves down the program without executing anything until it reaches the end of the sum combinator.
 - @n = # of instructions to jump towards the instruction after the closing SUMC of the combinator, if executing forwards

 **Right @i @n**; the context for processing the right value of a sum
-- @i = pointer to first instruction of the right part of the sum combinator, which when executing in reverse behaves exactly like the instruction pointer in a Left context.
+- @i = pointer to last instruction (or first, if executing backwards) of the left part of the sum combinator, which when executing in reverse behaves exactly like the instruction pointer in a Left context.
 When the instruction pointer reaches the end of the sum combinator, the Right context is popped off the stack.
 - @n = # of instructions to jump backwards to the instruction before the opening SUMC of the combinator, if executing in reverse

 **Call @f @i 0|1**; the context for calling a function